Stegopul

 Stegopul or Stegopull (Stãgopul) is a village in Lunxhëri, Gjirokastër County, Albania.
-At the 2015 local government reform it became part of the municipality Libohovë.
+At the 2015 local government reform, it became part of the municipality Libohovë.
 It is home to the Orthodox Church of St. Elijah's, also declared a national monument.

-In 1989 Stegopull counted 160 inhabitants most of whom Orthodox Albanians and a minority of Aromanians, but in the following year the Aromanian community outnumbered the rest of the population.
+In 1989, Stegopull counted 160 inhabitants, most of whom were Orthodox Albanians and a minority were Aromanians, but in the following year, the Aromanian community outnumbered the rest of the population.

+Alternative spellings for Stegopul can be found in various languages, such as Stegopulli, Shtegopol, Stregopuli, Stegopull, Stegopol, Stegopoli and Stegopuli.